 Physical Tests: Taking a Deeper Dive

-While visual inspection is a great starting point, physical tests can provide more conclusive evidence when determining
+While visual inspection is a great starting point, physical tests can provide more conclusive evidence when determining how to identify fake turquoise.
+These tests should be performed cautiously and, when in doubt, by a professional gemologist.

 The Scratch Test: Unveiling Hardness